defined

 Returns a Boolean value telling whether EXPR has a value other than the undefined value

-is checked.Many operations return
+undef.
+If EXPR is not present,$_is checked.Many operations return

-on aggregates (hashes and arrays) is deprecated.
+definedon aggregates (hashes and arrays) is deprecated.
 It used to report whether memory for that aggregate had ever been allocated.
 This behavior may disappear in future versions of Perl.
 You should instead use a simple test for size:When used on a hash element, it tells you whether the value is defined, not whether the key exists in the hash.
 Use exists for the latter purpose.

 Examples: